Junon72/Milestone3/README.md

  I wrote the application using Python3.7.6

-It is good to aknowledge the fact that [from 2020 January on, Python2 does not recieve further official support](https://wiki.python.org/moin/Python2orPython3 "from 2020 January on, Python2 does not recieve further official support").
+It is good to acknowledge the fact that [from 2020 January on, Python2 does not receive further official support](https://wiki.python.org/moin/Python2orPython3 "from 2020 January on, Python2 does not receive further official support").
 Here you can find instructions [how to install the latest version of Python on your Mac](https://docs.python-guide.org/starting/install3/osx/ "how to install the latest version of Python, or to upgrade to Python3").

 VSCode uses Python interpreter extensions to read Python code.
 Extensions include helpful features for the developers, such as [editing helpers, debugging, linting and testing.](https://code.visualstudio.com/docs/python/python-tutorial "editing helpers, debugging and linting.")